gregkatz/gregkatz.github.io/_posts/2017-05-20-rust-emsccripten.markdown

 emcc "-s" "USE_SDL=2" "-o" "cvsolitaire.html" "-02" "-s" "NO_EXIT_RUNTIME=1" $@
 {% endhighlight %}

 Now rebuild in release mode, ```cargo build --target=asmjs-unknown-emscripten --release``` and open the HTML generated in your current directory.
-Use Firefox because Chrome does not allow local js.
+Use Firefox because Chrome does not allow local JS.
 Alternatively, fire up a simple web server to host the page.

 ## Bugs
 You may have noticed that the colors are off.
 The green is intentional.
 The game only uses three suits, and I wanted a better color balance.
 The blue, however, is a bug.
 The reds get messed up somewhere along the journey.